littlegreedy/littlegreedy/README.md

 ### Basic Info

-I'm an postgraduate, major in Computer Science and Technology.
+I'm a postgraduate, major in Computer Science and Technology.

 I like things that have fascinated thintking.
 Thus, I'm interested in learning and love and the Integrity&KindnessBehaviors front them.